Male scratching his head after sending unencrypted email

 Posted by Picture of Sam Kendall Sam Kendall

-Email encryption is the encrypting or disguising of email content to protect it from being intercepted.
-It is a key to outbound email security.
+Email encryption disguises email content to protect it from being intercepted.
+It’s a key element of outbound email security.

-Encryption is often coupled with identity authentication in secure email solutions to make sure email contents can't be read by the wrong people.
+Encryption is often paired with identity authentication in secure email solutions to ensure that only the intended recipient can read the contents.

 What Is Email Encryption?